Ada-Developers-Academy/ada-CS-Fundamentals-Internship/07-algorithms/class-lesson.instructor.md

 # Lesson Plan

-Stacks and Queues are fairly straightforward data structures, but are included in the curriculum for completeness as they are a fundamental part of most computer science curriculums and often used in interviews.

-They are expanded on in the project using a circular buffer.
-Students often find using the `%` operator to traverse an array in a circular buffer.
-Demonstrating it's use in a loop can be quite helpful.
+Dynamic Programming is a _hard_ concept for students to understand.
+It will likely take repeated exposures to the strategy.
+This lesson is intended to give students several chances to see and solve dynamic programming problems.
+If students only understand the memoization strategy and are able to solve problems like Fibonacci numbers, this is a good place to start.

 ## Lesson Goals

 We want students to:

-- Be able to explain Stacks & Queues
+- Be able to explain divide & conquer, greedy and dynamic programming strategies
-- Be able to explain Abstract Data Types
-- Use Stacks & Queues to solve coding problems
-- Use the modulus operator to traverse a circular buffer
+- Identify algorithms using these strategies
+- Solve coding problems using divide & conquer, greedy and dynamic programming strategies

-## Review Binary Search Tree Project - 10 minutes
+## Review Heaps Project - 10 minutes

 Start off the lesson by welcoming students to the class and note attendance.
 You can use the Airtable to record attendance The [C16 Airtable](https://airtable.com/appkfPQ769uxQLSei/tbl6oiA8ZG1wKUonM/viwgf4wesbLFMlg1L?blocks=hide) is linked.

-Take a moment to review any questions from Binary Search Trees and allow students to present their solutions.
+Take a moment to review any questions from the Heaps project and allow students to present their solutions.

 ### !callout-info